-- ■Corporate social and environmental responsibility policy statements affirming Supplier's commitment to compliance and continual improvement, endorsed by executive management. - ■Suppliers shall make the policy statements available to employees at any time.
+- ■Corporate social (including human rights, health and safety, ethics) and environmental responsibility policy statements affirming Supplier's commitment to compliance and continual improvement, endorsed by executive management. - ■Suppliers shall communicate the policy statements to employees in languages with which they can understand them or make them available to employees at any time.